What Is The Asthenosphere Made Of? (Structure Explain)

 The asthenosphere is mostly solid, but it’s able to flow.
 We call that liquidus.
-It is a hot weak zone, and it represents the upper mantle.
+It is a hot, weak zone representing the upper mantle.
 The asthenosphere looks like a liquid, but it’s not liquid.
 There’s a good reason for this misconception.
 It is what we refer to as viscoelastic.
 It means under certain conditions, it’s elastic, and under other conditions, it can deform as a plastic material.

-So the earthquake waves are also elastic waves.
+So, earthquake waves are also elastic waves.
 They’re elastic defamations, and they’re very capable of propagating through the asthenosphere of the earth.
 Yet, under other conditions, the Asthenosphere is capable of falling.
-It is one of the important layers of the earth’s surface that maintain other surfaces and keep the earth flexible to move.
+It is one of the important layers of the earth’s surface that maintains other surfaces and keeps the earth flexible enough to move.

 What is the Asthenosphere made of?

-Astheno comes from the Greek word: week, and sphere means surface.
-So the asthenosphere means weak surface.
+Astheno comes from the Greek word week, and sphere means surface.
+So, the asthenosphere means a weak surface.
 The asthenosphere is the upper layer of the earth’s mantle.
 It sits above the boundary between the upper and lower parts of the mantle.

-Also, it sits above the outer and inner core but sits below the lithosphere.
+Also, it sits above the outer and inner core but below the lithosphere.
 The asthenosphere has a relatively low resistance to plastic flow.
-So it’s a little more capable of fluid motion than the solid lithosphere.
+So, it’s a little more capable of fluid motion than the solid lithosphere.

 Asthenosphere layer